Settings for Second Generation instances

 - Activation policy

-- For Second Generation instances, the activation policy is used only to start or stop the instance.
+- The activation policy is used only to start or stop the instance.
 You change the activation policy by starting and stopping the instance.
 Stopping the instance prevents further instance charges.

 - Database flags